Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Multilayer Graph spectrum space

-\begin{property} The two types of flattened tensor in Eq. (\ref{lwise}) and Eq. (\ref{ewise}) lead to the same eigenvalues. \end{property} This property shows that the flattened tensors are the reshape of the original representing tensor, and could capture some of the spectral properties as follows.
+Thus, $\lambda$ is also an eigenvalue of $\mathbf{A}_{FN}$. \end{proof} This property shows that the flattened tensors are the {reshaped original representing tensor}, and could capture some of the spectral properties as follows.